Using Forms for creating surveys and quizzes

 Tips for Writing Effective Survey Questions

-10. Test the survey questions with a small group of people before launching the survey.
+10. Pilot the survey questions with a limited cohort before initiating the survey.

 How to Create Engaging Surveys and Quizzes with Forms